-A state program for bonafide Virginia residents whose parents were killed or disabled due to war service or who are prisoners of war or missing in action.
+A state program for bonafide Virginia residents whose parents were killed or permanently disabled due to war service or who were taken prisoners of war or missing in action.
 On determination of eligibility by the Director of the Division of War Veteran's Claims, tuition and required fees will be waived.
-The program includes the children of fire-fighters, police officers, and emergency workers who are killed in the line of duty.
+In addition, as funds are available, eligible students may receive a stipend to offset other educational expenses.

-For more information telephone the VMI Financial Aid Office at 540-464-7208 or fax 540-464-7629.
+For more information telephone the VMI Financial Aid Office at 540-464-7208 or call the Dept. of Veterans Services at 540-857-7101.